taooceros/Locks/visualization/report/report.typ

 provide a standard locking API.
 In response to this concern, RCL has been developed as a solution.
-RCL offers a code migration aid, facilitating the seamless transition of legacy code to one that employs RCL'

-s locking mechanism @rcl_ref.
+RCL offers a code migration aid, facilitating the seamless transition of legacy code to one that employs RCL's locking mechanism @rcl_ref.
 Moreover, recent research efforts have demonstrated the viability of transparent delegation to provide delegation-style lock in standard locking API @transparent_dlock_ref.